Shopaholic and Baby: Plot

-During her baby shower, Becky shows Suze photos she procured from her private investigator of Lulu in an unflattering light.
-Looking through the photos, Suze sees the truth of her hypocrisy in being unable to control her wild children and also her affair with Iain.
-Finally realizing how much of a hypocrite she is and despite Becky encouraging her to expose the latter to the Daily World, Suze decides she will end her friendship with her.
-Becky unwittingly comes across a love note sent by Venetia amongst gifts for the baby.
-Sneaking away from her own party, she goes to the birthing center in order to confront Venetia, pretending to be in early labor.
-Family and friends arrive at the clinic anticipating the baby's birth and when Venetia comes into the birthing room, Becky tells everyone present about the obstetrician's scheme.
-Luke, in disbelief, demands an explanation and becomes increasingly enraged as Venetia talks and including her affair with Iain in order to destroy Brandon C's reputation.
-As an argument begins, Suze confronts him for not telling everyone else the truth and only telling Becky about his past.
-Luke finally reveals to everyone present that Venetia has always been troublesome and even once feigning a pregnancy in order to keep him in a relationship he disapproved of.
-He didn't regret breaking up with her because of the trouble she caused him over the years.
-Enraged, Venetia tries one last effort to make him take her back and leave Becky by rudely calling her a dumb little airhead who doesn't deserve him.
-Luke refuses and tells Venetia off that he loves his wife regardless.
-Unlike Venetia who he sees as manipulative and conniving, Becky is a caring and intuitive person who puts others before herself.
-Whilst revelations are coming out into the open, Becky takes this opportunity to explain that she and Luke are effectively homeless as the home they had planned to purchase has been bought from under them in the midst of all the trouble Venetia has caused.
-To console Becky, Suze offers her and Luke her family's unused summer home in Scotland.
-However, Becky's mother, Jane, insists that they stay with her and Graham in Surrey.
+During her baby shower, Becky shows Suze photo evidence of Lulu's affair with Iain, as well as her inability to control her unruly children.
+Now having seen Lulu for who she truly is, Suze resolves to end their friendship.
+Becky unwittingly comes across a love note from Venetia amongst gifts for the baby, and sneaks away from the party to go to the birthing center to confront Venetia, pretending to be in early labor.
+Family and friends arrive at the clinic anticipating the baby's birth, but when Venetia enters, Becky exposes the obstetrician's scheme to everyone present.
+In the ensuing argument, Luke reveals that Venetia has always been problematic, even feigning a pregnancy during their college years in order to convince Luke to stay with her when he was considering breaking up.
+Venetia insults Becky and asserts that she doesn't deserve Luke, but Luke defends Becky and professes that he loves her.
+Becky takes this opportunity to explain that she and Luke are effectively homeless, as the home they had planned to purchase has been bought from under them in the midst of all the trouble Venetia has caused.
+Suze offers the couple her family's unused summer home in Scotland, but Becky's parents insist that Luke and Becky stay with them in Surrey.